-Research on the protein gp41 could help towards designing future vaccinations against HIVMarch 17th, 2014 in HIV & AIDS /
+Research on the protein gp41 could help towards designing future vaccinations against HIVMarch 17, 2014 in Medicine & Health / HIV & AIDS

 Researchers from the University of Granada have discovered, for the first time, an allosteric interaction (that is, a regulation mechanism whereby enzymes can be activated or de-activated) between this protein, which forms part of the sheath of the Human Immunodeficiency Virus (HIV) and the antibody 2F5 (FAB), a potent virus neutralizer.
 This important scientific breakthrough could help specialists to understand the mechanisms behind generating immune responses and help towards the design of future vaccines against the HIV virus.

 Although modern antiretroviral therapies have improved enormously the treatment of AIDS, their high cost means that they do not reach the more disadvantaged communities.
 Furthermore, these treatments do not completely eliminate HIV, since it remains dormant, with the danger of resurging if the patient stops the medication.

 But, after several decades of research, there is still no effective vaccine.
 The main reason is that HIV manages to "trick" our immune system, hiding in it via a wide variability of its proteins, or confusing it through immune responses that turn out to be ineffective in preventing the infection.

 The study carried out by University of Granada scientists, and recently published in The Journal of Biological Chemistry, falls within the framework of a line of research into new therapeutical immunization techniques that attempt to induce neutralizing antibodies similar to those found, in low levels, in HIV-infected patients.
 One of these antibodies, known as 2F5 FAB, is being studied intensively, given its strong neutralizing potential.